-A 6-week writing journey beginning online February 10
+A self-guided writing journey

 Each of the six 2-hour sessions begins with a live talk with that week’s featured poet, followed by a discussion with Danusha and James, who read poems, offer gateways into accessing your own creative treasure troves, and share accompanying prompts.
-They answer questions from participants, and give further insights into the practice of poetry.

 HearthFire Writing Community Discount

 HearthFire members receive a 50% discount on all self-guided series.

 Redeem your discount in the HearthFire portal.